JDoddsNAIT/Unity-Scripts/Scripts/Follow-Transform/README.md

 ## 📖 Description
 **Follow Transform** is a simple script that makes an object move towards a specified **transform's position** every frame.
 You may set an **offset**, which dictates the target postion relative to the object this script is attached to.
 Movement stops if the transform being followed has it's position within a specified **deadzone**.

-> :paperclip: This script can be used to make a camera that follows the player  in both 2D and 3D!

 ## ✒️ Signatures

 | Datatype | Name | Summary |